ieasybooks/tafrigh/README.md

 Input:
   urls_or_paths         Video/Playlist URLs or local folder/file(s) to transcribe.
   --skip_if_output_exist, --no-skip_if_output_exist
-                        Whether to skip generating the output if the output file already exists. (default: False) --playlist_items PLAYLIST_ITEMS
+                        Whether to skip generating the output if the output file already exists.
+  --playlist_items PLAYLIST_ITEMS
                         Comma separated playlist_index of the items to download.
 You can specify a range using "[START]:[STOP][:STEP]".
   --verbose, --no-verbose
-                        Whether to print out the progress and debug messages. (default: False)
+                        Whether to print out the progress and debug messages.

 Whisper:
   -m MODEL_NAME_OR_PATH, --model_name_or_path MODEL_NAME_OR_PATH